 Sitting near the arctic circle between North America and Europe, Iceland is ideal for a stopover when you travel between the two continents.
-For travelers from Asia Pacific and the rest of the world, Iceland is merely a connecting flight away.
+For travelers from the Asia Pacific and the rest of the world, Iceland is merely a connecting flight away.
 The distance has been shrinking thanks to the international modern fleet.

 Meantime, Iceland started to attract the global attention because of several major events: the daunting scale of the Eyjafjallajökull eruption in 2010; the fast rebound after the financial crisis; and the impressive debut in 2018 world cup tournament.
 These facts mysterized and celebritized Iceland.
 It attracted millions of global visitors to visit the island of 350 thousand souls.
 In 2017, 2.2 million tourists have stepped on Icelandic soil.